user profile avatar

 Bio

 My name is Kylea Rogers, sorry for the typo.
-I just graduated high school and am going to Michigan State University in the fall.
-I am planning on majoring in Social Work and minoring in Spanish.
+I am a first-year sophomore student at Michigan State University.
+I am majoring in Social Work and minoring in Global Studies.
 I have been a member of NHS for my junior and senior years, as well as the International Thespian Society that was recently formed at my high school.
-I am fluent in Spanish and hope to learn some American Sign Language as well.
+I am fluent in Spanish.
+I am a member of the MSU honors college, and a member of several clubs including: Refugee Outreach Collective, MSU Sunrise Movement, and the Honors College Mental Health Coalition.

 Education